archbardinexile/handbook/3-factions/3-2-commission.md

 ## The Commission

-The Commission for the Research of Offshore Worlds, affectionately called Crows, was founded by *Glimback Toestubber* in 899 PO.
-Originally known as the Explorer's Guild, Crows has since secured government funding and its members now work to prospect new earthmotes for colonization.

 ### Join the Commission

 1. Join an expedition as an intern and help establish a base camp on an uncharted earthmote.